Gana Misra

 HIPAA Privacy Fine: $4.3 Million

 Or consider what happens in healthcare more broadly.
-Data breaches in this sector now cost an average of $10.93 million per incident.
-That's not a typo—nearly $11 million for a single breach.
+According to IBM's Cost of a Data Breach Report, data breaches in the healthcare sector cost an average of $10.93 million per incident in 2023 (IBM, 2023).
 Most healthcare compliance programs cost a fraction of that annually.

 The Ripple Effect Nobody Talks About